 - Add the chicken necks and cover with boiling water (about 2 ½ liters or more).
 Add salt.
 Cover and bake for 4 hours, adding more water if necessary.
 You want to end up with at least 2 cups of liquid (serves 4-6) but you can make more if cooking for a larger crowd.

 - Place a mesh strainer above a large bowl.
 Use tongs to remove the bones and strain the liquid for the gravy.
 Discard the bones and vegetables.
 Refrigerate overnight and then skim off the fat which has hardened at the top (this fat is bad for eczema so ensure you remove it).

 - When you are ready to make the gravy, reheat the broth on medium heat.
 Then in a separate cup, place ¼ cup of water (must be cool, not hot) and add 1½ tablespoons of rice flour or spelt flour and mix until smooth.
 Add flour mix to the heated broth and reduce heat to low and stir until thickened (repeat flour adding process if you have more than 2 cups of broth).
 Taste and season with extra salt if desired.

 - TIP: don’t add pepper as it’s not good for eczema.

-For more eczema recipes refer to The Eczema Diet.
+For more eczema recipes refer to my most updated book The Eczema Detox.
 Merry Christmas!
 I hope you have a safe and happy holiday.